Your sex life, your way

 First, let’s ease some of your fears and show how helpful a vibrator can be.
 Next time you feel threatened, remember these plain facts:

 • Vibrators aren’t people.
-My vibrator doesn’t have the wit, humor, talent, or ability to show affection like my husband.
+Vibrators enhance physical sensation, but they can’t offer the emotional connection, trust, or intimacy that a partner brings to the bedroom.
 It can’t kiss, hold, comfort, listen, or do anything else a real human being can.
 If you see your partner’s vibrator as a threat, remind yourself it’s an uneven match.
 You have way more to offer than a rechargeable sex toy.

 • Vibrators can spice up your sex life.
 There’s no right or wrong way to use a vibrator.
-By getting creative with how you use a vibrator during partnered play, you can add a little excitement to the same old tired sex positions and spice up your sex life.
+By getting creative with how you use a vibrator during partnered play, you can add variety to your usual routine and spice up your sex life.
 Since I’ve been married to my husband for over a decade, finding ways to inject novelty into our relationship has helped keep us sexually connected.

 • Vibrators can open up sexual communication.
 After my husband confessed his insecurities about my vibrator, I confessed my own.
 Just as he was worried about being unable to satisfy me, I felt worried that I was too difficult to satisfy.
 Talking about our fears around the vibrator ultimately brought us closer together.

-So, how exactly are vibrators working their magic?
+So, how exactly do vibrators work their magic?
 Most of the time, it comes down to the clitoris.

 If you’re not already aware, the clitoris is a highly sensitive erogenous zone located just above the urethral opening at the top of the vulva.
 Even though the part you can see is around the size of a pea, don’t underestimate it.
 The clitoris has upwards of 10,000 nerve endings.